yantra-core/Mantra.js/mantra-game/plugins/binary-bitstream-buffer/ReadMe.md

 ## ALPHA STATUS

-`bbb` is the theoretically best way to encode and compress typed data in JavaScript over the wire.
+`bbb` is the theoretically most data efficient way to encode and compress typed data in JavaScript over the wire.

 Most of this code was originally from: